Phil. 1361/Dr. Freeland Fall 2009

 Essay Take-Home 1

-Directions: Write on two topics (preferably not on both topic 3 and 4).
+Directions: Write on two topics.
 Aim for 1˝ to 2 pages per essay, double-spaced.
 (I am not fussy about length or format.)
 There is no need to quote the entire paper topic at the start of your essay.

 Why do people enjoy tragedy and/or horror, despite the violence?
 Is it because of the violence?
 Consider various answers to this question by Plato, Aristotle, Nietzsche, Carroll, and/or Freeland.
 Which answer seems best to you and why?
 Be sure to include examples in your discussion.
 Possible examples: The Bacchae by Euripides, Parsifal by Wagner, Henry: Portrait of a Serial Killer, other horror films, or recent film tragedies (possibly including The Wrestler, There Will Be Blood, No Country for Old Men, District 9, Benjamin Button, The Departed, Brokeback Mountain, Drag Me to Hell, Let the Right One In, Last House on the Left, Eastern Promises, and 28 Weeks Later).